sidtalia/Self-driving-car/README.md

-## Self-driving-car (actually just a way point follower :P)
+## Self-driving-car (actually just a way point follower)
-the project is no longer being maintained.
+This project is no longer being maintained.
 I have switched over to STM32F103C8T6 (Project is currently private, will be made public soon).
 (obstacle avoidance unit is being re-developed as of now). video link for this (old) version